-The analysis of the Company's sensitivity to macroeconomic changes was updated at the end of 2021.
+The analysis of the Company's sensitivity to macroeconomic changes under IFRS 4 was updated at the end of 2022.
 The main results of the analysis are shown in the table below and explained under "Market Risk" in the "Risk Management" section of this Management's Discussion and Analysis.
+The analysis of the Company's sensitivities under IFRS 9 and IFRS 17 will be disclosed at a later date.

-Sensitivity Analysis a (In millions of dollars, As at Dec As at December 31 unless otherwise indicated) 2021 2020 Drop in the S&P/TSX index requiring a strengthening of the provisions for future policy benefits for stocks matched to long-term liabilities (35%) (27%) Drop in the S&P/TSX index that would decrease the solvency ratio to 110% (83%) Impact on net income of a sudden 10% drop in the stock markets (impact for a full year) (44) (34) Impact on net income of a 10 basis point increase in the initial reinvestment rate (IRR) (25) (4) Impact on net income of a 10 basis point decrease in the initial reinvestment rate (IRR) 25 4 Impact on net income of a 10 basis point increase in the ultimate reinvestment rate (URR) 68 68 Impact on net income of a 10 basis point decrease in the ultimate reinvestment rate (URR) (68) (68) Impact on net income of a 10 basis point increase in the combined metric of URR + IRR 43 64 Impact on net income of a 10 basis point decrease in the combined metric of URR + IRR (43) (64)
+Sensitivity Analysis [†] (In millions of dollars, As at Dec ember 31 unless otherwise indicated) 2022 2021 Drop in the S&P/TSX index requiring a strengthening of the provisions for future policy benefits for stocks matched to long-term liabilities 6 (1%) (35%) Drop in the S&P/TSX 5 index that would decrease the solvency ratio to 110% (67%) Impact on net income of a sudden 10% drop in the stock markets (impact for a full year) (39) (44) Impact on net income of a 10 basis point increase in the initial reinvestment rate (IRR) (42) (25) Impact on net income of a 10 basis point decrease in the initial reinvestment rate (IRR) 42 25 Impact on net income of a 10 basis point increase in the ultimate reinvestment rate (URR) 43 68 Impact on net income of a 10 basis point decrease in the ultimate reinvestment rate (URR) (43) (68) Impact on net income of a 10 basis point increase in the combined metric of URR + IRR 1 43 Impact on net income of a 10 basis point decrease in the combined metric of URR + IRR (1) (43)